ancronie/azure-content/articles/mobile-engagement-windows-store-release-notes.md

 #Windows Universal Apps SDK Release Notes

+##3.2.0 (07/23/2015)

+-   Mobile Engagement reach now run in background to manages push.
+-   Some views have been updated for notification and contents.

 ##3.1.0 (05/21/2015)

--   The Mobile Engagement device id is now based on a GUID generated at installation time
+-   The Mobile Engagement device id is now based on a GUID generated at installation time.

 ##3.0.1 (04/29/2015)